Ichaelus/Github-Classifier/Documentation/Documentation.md

 ## Validation
 "Apply your classifier on the repositories included in  Appendix B .
 You can find this file on https://github.com/InformatiCup/InformatiCup2017 as well.
-Create a boolean matrix where you compare the results where you compare the results of your classifier and your intuitive classification (if your intuitive classification matches the output of your program, the element in the matrix will result to true, otherwise to false).
+Create a Boolean matrix where you compare the results where you compare the results of your classifier and your intuitive classification (if your intuitive classification matches the output of your program, the element in the matrix will result to true, otherwise to false).
 Compute the recall per category- the number of repositories intuitively placed within a